Things to Do in Paris in 4 Days

 In this space you will find a permanent exhibition of the master of surrealism, with a collection of 300 works available.
 Touring the entire museum usually takes no more than 1 hour.

-Just minutes from the Dali Museum you will find one of Montmartre's favorite entertainment options.
+Just minutes away from the Dali Museum you will find one of the favorite entertainment options for the inhabitants of Montmartre.

 This square, located at the top of the hill, is famous throughout Paris for the painters who have always exhibited their best works there.

-In other times important historical figures such as Monet or Picasso were part of the vibrant locality of Montmartre as their careers took off and their work gained fame and recognition.
+In other times important historical figures such as Monet or Picasso were part of the vibrant Montmartre locality as their careers took off and their work gained fame and recognition.